Fundamentally Crazy

 One of the saddest stories in the movie was from Jeffs’ wife number 66, I believe.
 She was fifteen when brought to Jeffs, and within a year had his baby.
 Her life was over at fifteen.
 She told the story about how the cult believed that wearing red was a sin because Jesus is supposed to be wearing a red robe when He comes back.
 She related that she would purposefully wear red to tempt God to destroy her for heresy.
 She was so miserable that she truly wanted an angel to strike her dead.

 Finally, the state of Utah issued a warrant for Jeffs’ arrest on felony charges of accomplice rape of a teenage girl between 14 and 18 years old.
-He used his many compounds and followers to avoid arrest for quite a time.
+He used his many compounds and followers to avoid arrest.
 Jeffs even made the FBI’s ten most wanted list at one point.
 Jeffs was eventually arrested and convicted on two counts of sexual assault of a child.
 He was given life in prison.

 Unfortunately his followers remain, and the patterns of child abuse still remain.
 Whether under Jeffs direction from jail, or vying for their own leadership, Jeffs’ brothers and sons continue the horror.